SpirosDR1/Qubex-PQC-Benchmarks/ARCHITECTURE.md

   signature scheme is pre-consensus, and Ethereum's path spans multiple hard forks across years.

-What they need is a verification layer that adds post-quantum assurance to their existing ECDSA flows, on their existing chains, that they can audit and present to a regulator.
+What they need is a verification checkpoint inside their own existing authorization flows — NIST-standard, independently checkable, auditable and presentable to a regulator.
 That is the layer Qubex is building.

+Honest limit, stated plainly: this does not protect an already-exposed public key from an attacker broadcasting a forged signature directly to the chain.
+No external verification layer can — that is a base-layer protocol problem, closed only by chain migration or opt-in account abstraction (e.g. Ethereum's EIP-8141 direction, still in proposal stage as of mid-2026).
+What Qubex adds is narrower and real: a verification checkpoint inside the institution's own process, and demonstrable readiness for when that protocol-level path matures.

 ---